 What is the Production Budget?

 The production budget is the basis for developing cost budgets about the raw materials and other consumables to be purchased.
+It is a type of operating budget.
 Also, it forms the basis for deciding how much manpower to be employed.
-Other important managerial decisions like need and quantum of advertising and promotions, purchasing or taking storage spaces or godowns on rent, etc. are based upon the number of items to be produced.
+Other important managerial decisions like the need and quantum of advertising and promotions, purchasing or taking storage spaces or godowns on rent, etc., are based upon the number of items to be produced.

 How is the Production Budget Fixed?